What is domestic and family violence?

 - Emotional or psychological abuse including verbal abuse, threats of violence, threats of self harm or suicide, blackmail and bribery

-- Economic abuse; for example denying a person reasonable financial autonomy or financial support
+- Economic abuse; for example denying a person reasonable financial autonomy or financial support or accruing debt in their name

 What is Family Violence?